 Visit the beautiful and historic island in the river between the Old Town and Kråkerøy.
 Isegran is the perfect place for food, culture, and leisure activities.

-Isegran is the first place in Fredrikstad mentioned in historical sources.
-The Earl of Borgarsyssel, Alv Erlingsson, built a small fortress on Isegran in the late 13th century.
-In the 1670s the island was fortified with a battery platform – the round tower – and later a small fort was built to protect the river.
-Until 1685 Isegran was the royal shipyard for the Dano-Norwegian fleet, and during the Great Northern War the island was the naval base for Peter Wessel Tordenskiold.
+Isegran is the first place in Fredrikstad mentioned in history.
+The earl of Borgarsyssel, Alv Erlingsson, also known as MindreAlv, had a small fortress on Isegran in the late 1200s.
+In the 1670s the island was fortified with a large battery platform, Isegran's tower and later a small fort was built to protect the river.
+Until 1680, Isegran was Norway's only naval port.

 During the great Northern War, the island was the fleet base for Peter Wessel Tordenskiold.
 In the late 1800s, Isegran became the main base for the mines defense of Svinesund and the Glomma mouth.